Getting Started With Boto and Glacier

 Bakthat

 You may also want to check out bakthat, a Python tool I wrote, that allow you to compress, encrypt (symmetric encryption) and upload files directly to Amazon S3/Glacier, you can use it either via command line, or as a python module.
-And BakManager, an app that monitors your backups and notifies you when a backup doesn’t happen (It works well with bakthat).

 Your feedback